Skip to Content

 • Unreported Child-On-Child Sexual Abuse Leads to Confidential Settlement for Two Developmentally Disabled Boys.
 When the two developmentally disabled, minor boys were placed in the first of a series of group homes, their nightmares only began.
 Once in the homes, both were repeatedly physically, emotionally and sexually abused by other children and staff.
 Despite staff witnessing the abuse, it was not documented or reported to the Florida Abuse Hotline.
 Furthermore, plaintiff’s attorneys later learned that the staff members were engaged in personal relationships with supervisors who discouraged reporting of the abuse.
 Such relationships were prohibited by the homes and would have been plainly apparent to executives with the homes.
 Over the course of several years, the boys were transferred to new homes, and sometimes the homes changed ownership, but they were often overseen by the same group of supervisors.
 Defendants were aware of the ongoing child-on-child sexual abuse between the residents of the group home in which the plaintiffs resided, as well as the assaults by staff, yet failed to take any action to protect or adequately supervise the children or document the abuse.
 When reports were investigated, the staff claimed the boys’ developmental disabilities prevented them from giving clear accounts of what might have happened.
 Further, staff and management at one group home attempted to impede a Department of Children and Families investigation.
 One supervisor, a former Department of Children and Families investigator, even used his knowledge of the investigatory process to further harm the victims and damage their testimonies.
 The damage from the abuse was dramatic.
 One boy reported “being scared, hurt, and mad that these things happened,” and of having “bad dreams, fear of being safe, and at times…sleeping with a knife under his bed.”

 • Private Community-Based Lead Agency and Subcontractor Fail to Protect Foster Child from Physical and Emotional Harm in Group Home.
-Child abuse attorneys Howard Talenfeld and Stacie Schmerling represented a former foster child in a case in Miami-Dade County, FL against a private community-based lead agency and its subcontractor for failing to protect the child from physical and emotional harm in a group home when he was the victim of a “cockfight” encouraged by a group home employee.
+Child abuse lawyers Howard Talenfeld and Stacie Schmerling represented a former foster child in a case in Miami-Dade County, FL against a private community-based lead agency and its subcontractor for failing to protect the child from physical and emotional harm in a group home when he was the victim of a “cockfight” encouraged by a group home employee.
 The dependency judge criticized the Florida Department of Children and Families, its former lead community-based agency in Miami-Dade and Monroe Counties, and its subcontractors for operating a system of care which “deprives children and families of needed services” and “allows for lack of accountability, with each ‘entity’ pointing the finger at one another when the ball is dropped.”
-The case resolved for an undisclosed amount.
+The case settled for an undisclosed amount.

 • Negligence and Wrongful Adoption Lawsuit for Failure to Disclose Children’s Sexual Abuse Histories and Sexual Behaviors to Adoptive Parents.
 This lawsuit was filed in Hillsborough County, FL against private child welfare agencies for failure to disclose children’s sexual abuse histories and sexual behaviors to adoptive parents resulting in a lack of safety plan and child-on-child sexual abuse.
-The claim against the three agencies responsible resolved for undisclosed amounts.
+The claim against the three agencies responsible settled for undisclosed amounts.

 • Lawsuit Against Residential Therapeutic Group Home for Failure to Protect Foster Child from Child-on-Child Sexual Abuse.
 Child abuse attorneys filed a lawsuit in Hillsborough County, FL against a residential therapeutic group home for failure to protect the foster child from child-on-child sexual abuse, resulting in a thirteen-year-old foster child getting pregnant at the facility and giving birth to a child when she was only fourteen years old herself.
 The case sought damages for sexual abuse and emotional trauma and settled for an undisclosed amount.

-• Private Agency Places Foster Child With Known Pedophile.
-After a foster boy was placed in the Broward County, FL foster home of a pedophile by a private agency that failed to locate prior arrest records and police reports that should have prevented the licensure of the home, Justice for Kids attorneys settled this case for undisclosed amounts that were placed in a guardianship and special needs trust.
+• Private Agency Places Foster Child with Known Pedophile.
+After a foster boy was placed in the Broward County, FL foster home of a pedophile by a private agency that failed to locate prior arrest records and police reports that should have prevented the licensure of the home, Justice for Kids® attorneys settled this case for undisclosed amounts that were placed in a guardianship and special needs trust.

 Legal Services Protecting Children’s Rights: